guigallo/breadth-first-search/README.md

 # breadth-first-search

 ## Introduction
-API can recieve graphs in json files and do breadth-first search to search all nodes and show informations about then.
+API can recieve graphs in json files and do breadth-first search all nodes and show informations about then.

 ## Overview
 Project can be used as API and web server to access in browser.